Eat Just: 2016–present

 In 2020, Eat Just created an Asian subsidiary with Proterra Investment Partners Asia.
-Through the joint venture, Proterra promised to invest up to $100 million and, with Eat Just, started building a manufacturing facility in Singapore.
+Through the joint venture, Proterra promised to invest up to $100 million and, with Eat Just, started building a manufacturing facility for manufacturing of plant protein in Singapore.

 Eat Just raised $200 million in funding in March 2021 to fund global expansion.
 Also in 2021, Eat Just's GOOD Meat subsidiary raised $267 million in venture capital funding.

 In May, 2022, Eat Just signed a contract with ABEC Inc., which manufactures bioprocess equipment, to build 10 bioreactors for growing meat.
 Tetrick estimates that the new bioreactors could potentially produce 30 million pounds of cultured meat per year.
 The location for the bioreactors is pending regulatory approval by the Food and Drug Administration and U.S. Department of Agriculture.
 In 2023, ABEC filed a lawsuit again Eat Just for breach of contract.
 The lawsuit alleges that Eat Just has failed to live up to its financial obligations and has failed to pay over $30 million worth of invoices.

+In June 2022, it was announced that Eat Just was building a 30,000 square-foot facility to product cultured meat in Singapore, which was slated to open in early 2023.
+However, in March 2024, it was reported that the facility had been shuttered.

 Eat Just partnered with C2 Capital Partners in 2022, receiving $25 million from the private equity firm to expand Eat Just's operations in China.

 In April 2023, Barnes & Noble launched breakfast sandwich made with Just Egg in 500 B&N Cafés nationwide.

 Lawsuits

 Eat Just has been the subject of a number of lawsuits, primarily over unpaid bills.
 In 2023, bioreactor specialist ABEC sued Eat Just in a lawsuit claiming breach of contract due to Eat Just not paying over $61 million worth of invoices.
+That suit was settled on March 11, 2025 with a confidential agreement having each party pay their own legal costs, Eat Just giving up just under $4.4 million, and with Judge Wendy Beetlestone finding for ABEC in some matters and against it in others.
 Insiders said to Wired in 2023 that the company had a culture of paying suppliers late or withholding payment entirely.
 In 2021, the company was sued by the landlord of its San Francisco headquarters, 2000 Folsom Partners LLC, over $2.6 million in overdue rent payments.
 Eat Just was also sued in 2021 by the Archer-Daniels-Midland Company over failing to pay a $15,000 2015 bill for hemp seeds, and by VWR International for $189,000 in unpaid debt.